ahmed12348/WeBuy/README.md

  7. Complete All Coding Until Finish :)

-# Steps To Run This Pharmacy:
+# Steps To Run This App:
   To clone the project you must follow the following steps:
   1. Navigate to the main page of the repository.
   2. Above the list of files, click Code button and copy the https link.